mastro35/thepythoncorner/_pages/privacy.md

 <p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>

 <p>This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in The Python Corner.
 This policy is not applicable to any information collected offline or via channels other than this website.
-Our Privacy Policy was created with the help of the <a href="https://www.privacypolicyonline.com/privacy-policy-generator/">Free Privacy Policy Generator</a>.</p>

 <h2>Consent</h2>